colhountech/Asteroids2D/02-README.md

 		stage.addChild(rock);
 ```

 So.
-There is a very important point I want to make next.
-That's a computer sciecen idea called  the *DRY* principle. *DRY* stands for __Do not Repeat Yourself__.
+There is a very important ideas I want to share.
+It's an idea called the __DRY__ principle. __DRY__ stands for __Do not Repeat Yourself__.
 If you look at this block of code, you will notice that almost the same code is copied and pasted 6 times.
 This is bad, because firstly, it makes the code longer and secondly it make it easy to make mistakes, especially if I have to change this code, I will need to change it in 6 places.
 Not good.
 Instead we want to shorten this code down into a single function, and that's what we are going to do in the next section with a `while loop`, and start to make the code much, much better.
 See you then.

 Look at [03-Game.html](03-Game.html), and you will see the same code, but this time I have remove the code for drawing the spokes and the circle, and we are just left with the outline of the asteroid.
 I also have chnage the code to use a `while` loop, so it has made the code much shorter and easier to read. here is the new code: